A Nightmare on Elm Street (2010 film): Writing

-Wesley Strick was initially hired to pen a script for a new A Nightmare on Elm Street because he had impressed Emmerich with a prequel script he wrote for the 1995 film Seven.
+Wesley Strick was initially hired to pen a script for a new A Nightmare on Elm Street because he had impressed Emmerich with a prequel script he wrote for Seven (1995).
 Eric Heisserer was subsequently hired to provide a rewrite of Strick's script before the film moved into production.
 When Bayer came on board he received a script that reflected the combined efforts of Strick and Heisserer and which still "needed to be tinkered with".
 Bayer explained that the script goes deeper into "[Freddy] as a person [and] how he became the thing he was".
 Bayer expressed that unlike the Friday the 13th remake that picked the best parts from the first four films, the Nightmare on Elm Street remake was coming straight from the first film.

+Earlier versions of the script had Freddy revealed to have been falsely accused of the molestation allegations he was burned alive for thus giving a new spin to his motivation to kill the children and later the parents in a future sequel.

 For the remake, Freddy was brought back to his darker roots and away from the comical character he had become in later A Nightmare on Elm Street sequels.
 Fuller pointed out that this Freddy did have one-liners but they come from a darker sense of humor and were not intended to be as campy as in previous films.
 Craven's original characterization of Freddy as a child molester was used because if Freddy killed children, as in the original, it would have been easy for the teenage characters to figure out using the Internet what had happened.
 In an effort to keep the story fresh, Heisserer developed the concept of micro-naps because the dream-reality sequences could become repetitive.
 The micro-nap allowed them to "blur reality and the dream world, and get some great scares".

 In March 2019, Heisserer had expressed his dislike for the finished product and spoke of the film's production: "On my first day on set, a crew member told me, 'In this intro scene for the two leads, we decided there wasn't enough dialogue for them at this party so we took some dialogue from page 87 and put it here'".
 In a follow-up tweet, Heisserer wrote "In case you were wondering, this is NOT how it works".